pnnl/EZBattery/README.md

 Using different version of numpy and scipy as listed above may cause slightly different simualtion results.

 ## Run the code
 All the codes for the models are in folder EZBattery.
-Five Jupyter Notebooks are provided to demonstrate how to used the code.
+Six Jupyter Notebooks are provided to demonstrate how to used the code.
 All the necessary data for the demos are in folder Data.
 * Demo_Cell_Usage.ipynb : a demo to show the minimum requirement to run the model, with all vanadium flow battery as an example.
 * Demo_Calibration_Vanadium.ipynb : simulate all vanadium redox flow battery.
 * Demo_Calibration_Organic.ipynb : simulate organic elelctrolyte redox flow battery.